 Assessments for English Language Learners (ELLs)

-ESOL students in Grades K-12 will be administered the WIDA ACCESS for ELLs assessments to monitor their progress in acquiring academic English.
+English to Speakers of Other Languages (ESOL) students in Grades K-12 will be administered the WIDA ACCESS for ELLs assessments to monitor their progress in acquiring academic English.

 Features of the WIDA assessments include:

 - Assessment of the four language domains of listening, speaking, reading, and writing

 - Alignment with the WIDA English Language development standards in Social and Instructional Language, Language of Language Arts, Language of Mathematics, Language of Science, and Language of Social Studies

 Student results are reported as scale scores and as English language proficiency (ELP) level scores for the each of the four language domains.

 - Scale scores fall within the 100 – 600 range and each domain has a separate scale.